minhajuddin/tummy/README.md

   pane("echo awesome", :vertical),
 ]

+# if you comment this out it will focus the first window when the session is started
+focus_window "server-iex"
+# focus_window 0 # you can even focus a window by index starting at 0

 ```

 Now whenever you run the `tummy` command from this directory it will setup your sessions properly